jschless/twitterhealth/README.md

 ## Goal
 We are creating a classifier for tweets to help users determine the credibility / reliability of a tweet.
 Ultimately, we will be able to classify tweets based on their text, associated users, and the associated tweet network.
 Using Twitter's streaming API, we will produce a GUI that allows a user to interact with Twitter while being warned of the potential dangers.

+## Dataset
+We use the PHEME dataset in this project.
+The dataset can be found here: [https://figshare.com/articles/PHEME_rumour_scheme_dataset_journalism_use_case/2068650]

+## Files
+- phemeParser.py : This file processes the PHEME dataset into a workable python datastructure
+- classifier.py : This file trains the dataset according to a number of features

 ## Contributors
 - Pat Cowley
 - Grayson Osborne